OfficeDev/outlook-dev-docs/docs/add-ins/add-in-requirements.md

 - The client must be one of the supported hosts for Outlook add-ins.
 The following clients support add-ins:

-   - Outlook 2013 or later for Windows
+   - Outlook 2013 or later on Windows
    - Outlook 2016 or later for Mac
    - Outlook for iOS
    - Outlook for Android